charmnet-mmicc/charmnet-mmicc.github.io/src/index.md

 ## Highlights

-* A synergistic theoretical and data-driven approach to hierarchical modeling, including a wide range of surrogates
+* A synergistic theoretical and data-driven approach to hierarchical modeling, including a wide range of surrogates.
-* Next-generation multi-resolution, mixed-model algorithms that provide a self-adaptive structure in terms of the methods and the models
+* Next-generation multi-resolution, mixed-model algorithms that provide a self-adaptive structure in terms of the methods and the models.
 * Structure and asymptotic preserving algorithms that enforce model consistency throughout the model hierarchy.